 Jonathan has a B.A. from Middlebury College and a MBA with highest honors from the University of Virginia’s Darden School of Business.

-From funds under management of under $100 million at the time of his start, Alex has grown Walsh & Company Group to approximately $5 billion of assets under management today, with investments across residential and commercial property, fixed income, private equity, listed equities and renewable energy.
+From funds under management of under $100 million at the time of his start, Alex has grown Walsh & Company to a multi-billion-dollar global fund manager.
+With operations spanning Australia, the United States, and Europe, Walsh & Company today manages investments across global infrastructure, property, private equity, listed equities, and fixed income.

-Prior to joining the firm, Alex was an investment banker at UBS AG, where he rose to Head of Energy for Australasia.
+Prior to joining Dixon Advisory, Alex was an investment banker at UBS AG, where he rose to Head of Energy for Australasia.
 During his tenure in investment banking, Alex worked on more than $100 billion in mergers and acquisitions and capital markets transactions, advising some of the world’s leading companies.

-Alex has a Bachelor of Arts from Cornell University and a Master of Business Administration from The Wharton School, University of Pennsylvania.
+Alex has a Bachelor of Arts from Cornell University and a Masters of Business Administration from The Wharton School, University of Pennsylvania.

 The Responsible Entity is accountable for the overall management of the Fund Series including the determination of its strategic direction, with the aim of increasing Unitholder wealth through the performance of each of the Funds in the Series.

 Walsh & Company Investments Limited is the Responsible Entity of each of the Funds in the series and is a member of the Evans Dixon Group.

 Warwick is also a Director of Australian Masters Yield Fund No 4 Limited and Australian Masters Yield Fund No 5 Limited.